-- A network retail pharmacy. - A pharmacy that is not in the plan's network. - A pharmacy that is not is the plan's network.
+- A network retail pharmacy.

+- A pharmacy that is not is the plan's network.
 We cover prescriptions filled at out-of-network pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy. - The plan's mail-order pharmacy.
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

+- The plan's mail-order pharmacy.